lingtalfi/SokoForm/README.md

 So in short, the recommended preferences array should look like this:

-- css: array of css property => css value
+- attributes: array of html attributes, you can use it to pass css properties (id, class, style, ...)
 - ...your own control preferences